It turns out, that buying a house with a partner – even if you’re not married – isn’t the crazy, off-the-wall idea it used to be.

 Specifically, the biggest thing you’ll want to get clear on, and the one that will impact how much legal help you’ll need from the pros, is how you want to handle joint ownership of the house.

-The default setting is that both of your names will be listed as owners, and in the case of any division of assets, the house is 50% yours, 50% theirs.
+The default setting is that both of your names will be listed as owners, and in the case of any division of assets, the house is 50% yours and 50% theirs.
 Plain and simple, and this option won’t require any legal help beyond the typical real estate lawyers involved in the sale.

 But if one of you is putting down 80% of the down payment, and paying 80% of the ongoing costs, is that something you want to take into account?
 You can, if that makes sense for you: You’ll need a partnership agreement that lays out the percentages and responsibilities for each person, and you should consult a lawyer to get that drawn up.